openethereum/js-libs/packages/light.js/docs/concepts/light-client-development.md

 Which means that all JSONRPC calls that require some state, transaction or block data, will require a network call.
 This is the same as a remote full node.

 The (good) development patterns we explored above are therefore also relevant to Light Client development.
 And that's the goal of `@parity/light.js`.
-Please also refer to [TODO]().

 ### The goal of @parity/light.js